Species distribution modelling with spatio-temporal nearest neighbour Gaussian processes: More details on the NNGP log-likelihood

 With these conditional independence constraints, the joint density of locations $\mathbf{s}_{1:N}$ and reference locations $\mathbf{S}_{per}$ is

 Thus $\mathcal{G}$ also describes the series of conditional densities used to compute the joint density.

-We generalize the above to our spatio-temporal setting by creating a graph $\mathcal{G}_{t}$ for each time $t$ which is split in two parts: the persistent graph $\mathcal{G}_{per}$ corresponding to the reference locations $\mathcal{S}_{per}$, and the transient graphs $\mathcal{G}_{trans,t}$ encoding the parents $\delta\mathbf{s}_{i}$ of the observed locations at time $t$.
+We generalise the above to our spatio-temporal setting by creating a graph $\mathcal{G}_{t}$ for each time point $t$ which is split in two parts: the persistent graph $\mathcal{G}_{per}$ corresponding to the reference locations $\mathcal{S}_{per}$, and the transient graphs $\mathcal{G}_{trans,t}$ encoding the parents $\delta\mathbf{s}_{i}$ of the observed locations at time point $t$.
 Since the reference locations do not change from year to year, the persistent graph $\mathcal{G}_{per}$ and thus the conditional independence constraints and density factorization are the same from year to year.
+Combined with property that Gaussian conditional variances do not depend on the realised value of the random variables conditioned upon, this allows us to cache most of the computations used in computing the likelihood for the persistent graph.
 The transient graphs $\mathcal{G}_{trans,t}$ can change from year to year since different locations may be observed, but a location $\mathbf{s}$ will have the same parents every year.

 We split the computation of $\ell_{w}\left(\Theta\right)$ into contributions $\ell_{per}\left(\Theta\right)$ from the reference locations and $\ell_{tran}\left(\Theta\right)$ from the observed locations.